genericqueso/gd-io/README.md

 delattr(obj, "color")
 ```

 This code example creates a gdObject that represents a default block placed at (45, 45) with a primary color of channel 5, and then removes the color attribute from the object.
-Note that, in general, if an object requires that attribute, doing this operation is equivalent to resetting the value to its default.
+Note that, in general, if an object requires that attribute in-game, completing this operation is equivalent to resetting the value of the attribute to its default.